 Last step: I confirm the timeline for the first draft or deliverable.

-I add due dates to Google Calendar, Notion, or Asana, so I can keep track — and my client knows exactly when to expect something from me.
+I add due dates to my Notion dashboard so I can keep track (you could use Google Calendar, Asana, a CRM, or another task manager) — and my client knows exactly when to expect something from me.

 Try This